GU9797/stepful-crud-app/README.md

 - Slot cancellation
 - Only being able to set student satisfaction/notes after the call
 - Filtering upcoming/available slots
-- Upcoming slots separate view outside of calendar
+- A separate view of upcoming slots outside of calendar
 - User creation/authentication
 - DB constraints on overlapping slots